feynman0406/feynman0406.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+## Biography

-I am a research assistant with **Dr. Ming-Chung Chang** at the [Institute of Statistical Science, Academia Sinica](https://www.stat.sinica.edu.tw/eng/).
-Before joining Academia Sinica, I earned a Master’s degree in Applied Statistics from [the University of Michigan, Ann Arbor](https://lsa.umich.edu/stats), in 2024 and a Bachelor’s degree in Mathematics from [National Tsing Hua University](https://www.math.nthu.edu.tw/index.php) in 2023.
-For more details about my background, please refer to my CV.
+I am a first-year PhD student in Mathematics at [Imperial College London](https://www.imperial.ac.uk), supervised by Professor [Kelly Zhang](https://kellywzhang.github.io).
+Before joining Imperial, I earned an MSc in Applied Statistics from the [University of Michigan, Ann Arbor](https://lsa.umich.edu/stats) in 2024 and a BSc in Mathematics from [National Tsing Hua University](https://www.math.nthu.edu.tw/index.php) in 2023.

+I was fortunate to serve as a research assistant with **Dr. Ming-Chung Chang** at the [Institute of Statistical Science, Academia Sinica](https://www.stat.sinica.edu.tw/eng/) during July–August 2023 and January–August 2025, and as a visiting scholar from May–August 2024.

+For more details about my academic background and experience, please refer to my CV.

 # Research Interest
 My general research lies in the intersection of **machine learning** & **statistics**, focused on collaboration, prediction, and interoperability.
 Here are some keywords that best describe my previous research projects: